biicode/docs/c++/examples/google-test-tutorial.rst

 3. Find dependencies
 --------------------

 Now **we have to ask biicode to find our dependencies**.
-This will download Google Test to your machine, into your hive's ``deps`` folder.
+This will download Google Test to your machine, into your project's ``deps`` folder.

 .. code-block:: bash